NYT Enlists Lahore In 52 Hotspot Tourist Destinations To Love In 2021 - UrduPoint

 Other countries' cities that included in the list were Siwa Oasis of Egypt, The Llanos of Colombia, Kaliya Dhrow of India, Northern Mariana Islands of Saipan, Isfahan, Iran and others.

-Meanwhile, National Tourism Coordination board Chairman Sayed Zulfikar Abbas Bukhari also took tiwtter to inform the nation about the development"Lahore is among the New York Times top picks to visit in 2021.
-Lahore's rich culture, warmth, hospitality & the most amazing food in the world awaits travellers.
+Meanwhile, National Tourism Coordination board Chairman Sayed Zulfikar Abbas Bukhari also took twitter the nation about the development "Lahore is among the New York Times top picks to visit in 2021.
+Lahore's rich culture, warmth, hospitality & the most amazing food in the world awaits travelers.
 A must-have on everyone's list!," Zulfikar Bukhari, who is also Prime Minister's Special Assistant on Overseas Pakistanis, tweeted.